1995: The year the future began

-The evidence gloves, as I write in the forthcoming book, 1995: The Year the Future Began “did seem small for Simpson’s hands.
+The evidence gloves, as I write in 1995: The Year the Future Began “did seem small for Simpson’s hands.
 But they likely had shrunk in the testing that they had been through.
 Still, the ill-advised demonstration had allowed Simpson to testify in effect, without having to face cross-examination.
 It was widely recognized as a pivotal moment in the trial ….”

 The bungled demonstration inspired a rallying cry for defense lawyers — an idiom that remains familiar nearly two decades later.
 In his closing remarks, Cochran recalled the glove demonstration and told jurors: “[R]emember these words; if it doesn’t fit, you must acquit.”

 And they did, after deliberating less than four hours.
 Simpson never took the stand in his defense.

 Bungled police work also undercut the prosecution’s case — which lacked a murder weapon, a persuasive motive, and witnesses to the crimes.
 Prosecutors did have substantial DNA evidence in the blood stains and droplets that pointed to Simpson’s having been at the scene of the crimes.

 That evidence was adroitly challenged by Simpson’s high-powered defense lawyers, whom the news media, indulging in hyperbole, often referred to as the “Dream Team.”